 A site in Cell Barnes Lane, previously thought to have been an allotment ground, was adapted as a caravan site c1960.
 The intention was to return it to allotments eventually.
-Does anyone know how long the caravans remained there, and whether the ground WAS return to allotments?
-Or did the location actually refer to the Drakes Drive mobile home site now called Richard Stagg Close?
+Does anyone know how long the caravans remained there, and whether the ground WAS returned to allotments?
+Or did the location actually refer to the Drakes Drive mobile home site next to Richard Stagg Close?

 Did your family move from Hornsey, Finchley, Hendon, Edmonton, Tottenham or Southgate in the 1950s to come and live in one of the new homes then being built on the London Road estate?

 The residents' association for the formative Marshalswick estate around The Ridgeway west, purchased a number of flowering almond trees for planting in the roadside verges during Festival of Britain year, 1951.
 Apparently 112 were acquired.
 Was there a significance to this number, or was its simply the number that could be afforded or accommodated along the roads which were planted?

 This was formed and led by Geoff Dickens from 1957, "to give the youth of the new estate somewhere to go."
 If you were an early member of MBC, please get in touch.
 There were meeting places at Marshalswick Boys' School and at St Mary's; and there were plans for a new-build youth centre, which regrettably did not materialise but was subsumed into the later Community Centre.